HomeHealth articlescancerHormone Therapy For Cancer | Risk Factors | Types

 3. Luteinizing Hormone-Releasing Hormone (LHRH) Agonists (LH Blockers):

 The pituitary gland is situated in the brain, which produces the luteinizing hormone (LH).
-This hormone helps in controlling the hormone production from the ovaries.
+This hormone helps control hormone production in the ovaries.
 LH blockers are medicines that help in stopping the production of luteinizing hormones.
 Their mechanism of action is blocking the signal sent from the pituitary gland to the ovaries.
 Hence, the ovaries stop producing the hormones estrogen or progesterone.

 4. Fulvestrant:

 Fulvestrant is a medicine that inhibits estrogen from reaching cancer cells.
-This happens by blockage of estrogen receptors and thus, limiting the number of receptors available for cancer cells.
+This happens because of the blockage of estrogen receptors, thus limiting the number of receptors available for cancer cells.
 This medicine can be used in combination with other cancer drugs.

 The growth of prostate cancer is dependent on testosterone levels.
 Hormone therapy for this cancer helps in limiting the testosterone levels in the body.
 This treatment can prevent the regrowth of prostate cancer if given in the early stages, and for large tumors, it can help in shrinking them.